OpenDAO (OPEN) Price Reaches $1.94 on Top Exchanges

-OpenDAO (CURRENCY:OPEN) traded down 0.9% against the dollar during the 1 day period ending at 21:00 PM E.T. on October 19th.
-In the last week, OpenDAO has traded down 17.7% against the dollar.
-OpenDAO has a total market cap of $7.05 million and $4.37 million worth of OpenDAO was traded on exchanges in the last day.
-One OpenDAO coin can currently be bought for approximately $1.94 or 0.00003610 BTC on popular cryptocurrency exchanges.
+OpenDAO (CURRENCY:OPEN) traded down 0.9% against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on October 20th.
+OpenDAO has a total market cap of $7.05 million and approximately $4.37 million worth of OpenDAO was traded on exchanges in the last 24 hours.
+One OpenDAO coin can now be bought for about $1.94 or 0.00003610 BTC on major exchanges.
+In the last week, OpenDAO has traded down 17.7% against the U.S. dollar.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.